Earth-Density Effects in Long Baseline Neutrino Experiments: Introduction

 \section{Introduction}

 Neutrinos are electrically neutral, spin 1/2 fermions that interact only via weak nuclear force \& gravity.
-They're produced as a result of nuclear processes in the Sun, supernovae, reactors and accelerators. \\ Neutrinos exist in three flavours; electron neutrino $(\nu_e)$, muon neutrino $(\nu_\mu)$ and tau neutrino $(\nu_\tau)$ which undergo flavour oscillations \cite{AkhmedovNiro} during propagation, implying non-zero mass and physics beyond the Standard Model. \\ \\ When neutrinos propagate through matter such as the Earth's crust, electrons in matter interact only with electron neutrinos ($\nu_e$) via charged-current processes, while muon and tau neutrinos ($\nu_\mu$, $\nu_\tau$) do not experience this interaction channel.
+They're produced as a result of nuclear processes in the Sun, supernovae, reactors and accelerators.
+Neutrinos exist in three flavours; electron neutrino $(\nu_e)$, muon neutrino $(\nu_\mu)$ and tau neutrino $(\nu_\tau)$ which undergo flavour oscillations \cite{AkhmedovNiro} during propagation, implying non-zero mass and physics beyond the Standard Model.\\ When neutrinos propagate through matter such as the Earth's crust, electrons in matter interact only with electron neutrinos ($\nu_e$) via charged-current processes, while muon and tau neutrinos ($\nu_\mu$, $\nu_\tau$) do not experience this interaction channel.
 This coherent, forward scattering of $\nu_e$ creates an additional effective potential that shifts the relative energies, effective masses, and mixing angles of the neutrino states.
 Since oscillations depend on these quantities, even a modest matter-induced modification can substantially alter the flavour evolution.
-This phenomenon is known as the\textbf{ Mikheyev--Smirnov--Wolfenstein (MSW) matter effect}\cite{Wolfenstein1978,SmirnovMSW}. \\ \\ In long-baseline (LBL) neutrino experiments \cite{Diwan2016} such as T2K, NO$\nu$A \cite{Bian_2013_NOvA}, and DUNE \cite{DUNE_CDR_Physics_2016}, neutrinos travel hundreds to thousands of kilometres through Earth.
-Over such distances, the MSW effect has enough baseline to produce observable changes in oscillation probabilities\cite{koranga2009determiningsigndelta31future}.
-For an initial $\nu_\mu$ beam, the matter environment alters both the amplitude and phase of its oscillation into $\nu_e$ by the time it reaches the detector \cite{NOvA}\cite{Raut2017}.
-CP-violating effects in neutrino oscillations are fundamental, coming from the laws of particle physics themselves \cite{Dick1999CP}\cite{koranga2013}.
+This phenomenon is known as the\textbf{ Mikheyev--Smirnov--Wolfenstein (MSW) matter effect} \cite{Wolfenstein1978,SmirnovMSW}. \\ \\ In LBL neutrino experiments \cite{Diwan2016} such as T2K \cite{Abe2011T2K}, NO$\nu$A \cite{Bian_2013_NOvA}, and DUNE \cite{DUNE_CDR_Physics_2016}, neutrinos travel hundreds to thousands of kilometres through Earth.
+Over such distances, the MSW effect has enough baseline to produce observable changes in oscillation probabilities \cite{koranga2009determiningsigndelta31future}.
+For an initial $\nu_\mu$ beam, the matter environment alters both the amplitude and phase of its oscillation into $\nu_e$ by the time it reaches the detector \cite{NOvA, Raut2017}.
+CP-violating effects in neutrino oscillations are fundamental, coming from the laws of particle physics themselves \cite{Dick1999CP, koranga2013}.
 If CP violation is present, neutrinos and antineutrinos behave differently even in empty space.
 This difference is intrinsic and does not depend on where the neutrinos travel.
 In contrast, matter-induced effects are environmental.
 They arise because neutrinos pass through matter, like the Earth, which contains electrons but not positrons.
 This uneven background enhances the $\nu_\mu \rightarrow \nu_e$ appearance probability through the MSW effect, while for antineutrinos the effective matter potential changes sign, leading to a suppression of the $\bar{\nu}_\mu \rightarrow \bar{\nu}_e$ transition.
 This neutrino–antineutrino asymmetry is hence a consequence of matter-induced effects rather than a direct signal of CP violation.
+The matter-induced asymmetry has a predictable energy and baseline dependence that LBL experiments capitalize on.
+They differentiate it from the symmetry breaking caused by intrinsic CP violation.
+This is done by measuring oscillation probabilities across a range of energies and running in both neutrino and antineutrino modes.
+In this way, the Earth itself becomes a useful probe, allowing long-baseline experiments to determine the neutrino mass ordering while simultaneously constraining the CP-violating phase.